Hip Replacement Patient Russ Decker

 Russ Decker was in pain for almost a year.
 Prednisone and medication helped, but the pain would always return, causing him to limp and wake up at night.
 Finally, Russ learned he needed total hip replacement surgery.

-After doing extensive research, Russ chose an orthopaedic surgeon experienced in the anterior approach – Dr. Jason E. Lang at Wake Forest Baptist Medical Center.
+After doing extensive research, Russ chose an orthopaedic surgeon experienced in the anterior approach at Wake Forest Baptist Medical Center.

 The anterior approach is a minimally invasive hip surgery.
 This is important for patients, who want to return to work and daily activities as soon as possible.

-The procedure uses a specially designed HANA® (hip and knee arthroplasty) orthopaedics table.
-This allows Dr. Lang to manipulate the patient’s leg so he can access the hip from the front, versus the back.
+The procedure uses a specially designed HANA® (hip and knee arthroplasty) orthopaedics table allowing the physician to manipulate the patient’s leg so he can access the hip from the front, versus the back.
 The result is less tissue damage than with traditional surgery.

-During the operation, Dr. Lang accesses and replaces the hip joint between muscles, rather than detaching muscles from the pelvis and femur.
+During the operation, the doctor accesses and replaces the hip joint between muscles, rather than detaching muscles from the pelvis and femur.
 Preserving the muscle attachment is the key to less pain after surgery and greater hip joint stability.

 This approach results in shorter hospital stays, less pain, quicker recovery and rehabilitation, and less risk for hip dislocation.